-Call your health care provider if you have any symptoms of genital herpes, or if you develop fever, headache, vomiting, or widespread symptoms during or after an outbreak of herpes.
+Call your provider if you have any symptoms of genital herpes or if you develop fever, headache, vomiting, or other symptoms during or after an outbreak of herpes.

-- Only latex condomes will work to prevent infection.
-Animal membrane (sheepskin) condoms won't work because the virus can go right through them.
+- Only latex condoms prevent infection.
+Animal membrane (sheepskin) condoms do not work because the virus can pass through them.

 - Using the female condom also reduces the risk of spreading genital herpes.

 - Although it is much less likely, you can still get genital herpes if you use a condom.

 Mendoza N, Madkan V, Sra K, et al. Human herpesviruses.
 In: Bolognia JL, Jorizzo JL, Schaffer JV, et al, eds.
 Dermatology .
 3rd ed.
 Philadelphia, PA: Elsevier Mosby; 2012:chap 80.

 Palmore TN, Henderson DK.
 Nosocomial herpesvirus infections.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases .
 8th ed.
 Philadelphia, PA: Elsevier; 2014:chap 308.

 Schiffer JT and Corey L. Herpes simplex virus.
 In: Mandell GL, Bennett JE, Dolin R, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Disease .
 8th ed.
 Elsevier; 2015:chap 138.